neondatabase/website/content/docs/guides/read-replica-guide.md

 ## Viewing read replicas

 To view the read replicas for a branch, select **Branches** in the Neon Console, and select a branch.
 The read-only compute endpoints are your read replicas.
-Under the **Compute endpoint** heading, your read-only compute endpoints are identified by the **Type** field.
+Under the **Compute endpoint** heading, the **Type** field identifies your read-only compute endpoints.
 They have a `R/O` value instead of `R/W`.

 ## Edit a read replica